 Accelerating materials development

 We are implementing a molecular engineering approach to quickly identify the best porous materials for a given molecular separation application.
-We combine molecular simulation, materials synthesis/testing and process system modeling.
+We combine molecular simulation, materials synthesis/testing and process system modelling.